 Drawing on a broad range of writings in political theory, the history of political thought, philosophy, and law, A Virtue for Courageous Minds reveals how the virtue of political moderation can address the profound complexities of the world today.

-Aurelian Craiutu is associate professor of political science at Indiana University, Bloomington.
-His books include Liberalism under Siege: The Political Thought of the French Doctrinaires and (with Jeremy Jennings) Tocqueville on America after 1840: Letters and Other Writings.
+Aurelian Craiutu is professor of political science at Indiana University, Bloomington.
+His publications include Liberalism under Siege: The Political Thought of the French Doctrinaires, Tocqueville on America after 1840: Letters and Other Writings (edited and translated with Jeremy Jennings), and America through European Eyes (edited with Jeffrey C. Issac).
+He has also edited the political works of François Guizot and Madame de Staël.

 Table of Contents